1350 Ala Moana

 No analysis available

-Public remarks explicitly state the building is VA-approved, which indicates VA financing is accepted.
-This is a direct building-level statement, so confidence is very high.
+The public remarks directly identify the building as VA-approved, which indicates VA financing is accepted.
+This is a building-level statement and is consistent across the listings.

 No analysis available

-I searched the remarks for explicit fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, and passed fire inspection, but found nothing.
-The listings do mention 24-hour security, secured access, and well-managed maintenance, but those are not evidence of a passed fire/life safety evaluation.
+I searched the remarks for explicit fire/life safety compliance language such as FLSE passed, fire safety certified, life safety compliant, and passed fire inspection.
+Nothing in the public remarks indicated that the building has passed such an evaluation, so this remains unconfirmed.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.